 it expects what never was & never will be.

-The Hobby Center for Public Policy thanks Branch Banking and Trust (BB&T) for their support of the Civitas Project.
+The Hobby School of Public Affairs thanks Branch Banking and Trust (BB&T) for their support of the Civitas Project.
 Learn more about BB&T at www.bbt.com.